Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Introduction

 The interplay between star formation and the presence of an AGN has been extensively studied using multi-wavelength data (e.g. \citealp{Vayner2017, Masoura2018, Feuillet2024-SFR}).
 However, with the advent of Integral Field Spectroscopy (IFS), we can now obtain highly detailed, spatially resolved grids of spectra (spaxels).
 The \emph{James Webb Space Telescope} (JWST) Mid-Infrared Instrument (MIRI), equipped with an integral field unit (IFU), offers an unprecedented opportunity to investigate the AGN-star formation connection within the inner 1 kpc region of NGC 7469 in the IR using the Medium Resolution Spectroscopy (MRS) mode.

-MIRI data of NGC 7469 has been analyzed in various contexts. \cite{Armus2023} utilized MIRI’s high resolving power to examine the nucleus, identifying signs of an AGN-driven outflow.
-Additionally, \cite{Lai2022} focused on the star-forming ring, analyzing dust through polycyclic aromatic hydrocarbon (PAH) emission and gas via pure rotational lines of H$_{2}$, calculating a star formation rate of 10-30 M$_{\odot}$yr$^{-1}$.
-Through their investigation, they found minimal impact of the AGN wind on the ring.
-Yet, the interaction between the AGN and the star formation in the ring warrants further investigation using mid-IR diagnostic diagrams.
+NGC 7469 has been extensively analyzed in the past within various contexts.
+For instance, the MIRI study conducted by \cite{Lai2022} focused on the star-forming ring, analyzing dust through polycyclic aromatic hydrocarbon (PAH) emission and gas via pure rotational lines of H$_{2}$, calculating a star formation rate of 10-30 M$_{\odot}$yr$^{-1}$.
+Through their investigation, they found minimal impact of the AGN wind on the ring, similarly to the work of \cite{Zhang2023} which investigated the effect of the AGN on the warm molecular gas.
+The star-forming ring has been found to consist of two distinct stellar populations, a young (2-5 Myr) and an intermediate-age population ($\lesssim$30 Myr) \citep{Diaz-Santos2007, Bohn2023}.

+The AGN itself has also been the focus of previous NGC 7469 studies. \cite{Armus2023} utilized MIRI’s high resolving power to examine the nucleus, identifying signs of an AGN-driven outflow.
+Other investigations of this galaxy's core region have detected the presence of an eastward wind originating from the central AGN.
+It has been detected by multiple instruments, including the \emph{Very Large Telescope}/Multi-unit Spectroscopic Explorer integral field spectrograph (MUSE IFS), and the MIRI and Near Infrared Spectrograph (NIRSpec) IFUs (\citealp{Robleto2021, Bianchin2024, U2022}).
+In particular, \cite{Bianchin2024} used NIR AGN shock diagnostics and found some evidence of shocked gas near the nucleus.
+However, the interaction between the AGN and the star formation in the ring warrants further investigation using mid-IR diagnostic diagrams.